Thomas Firbank: Second World War

+Later life

 Log Hut (pub.
 George G. Harrap, 1954) details his experiences in a bungalow on the north east edge of Dartmoor.

 A Country of Memorable Honour (ISBN 978-1871083217, pub.
 1953) describes a walking tour through Wales with fascinating characters at every turn.
 This tour was a farewell to the old country before moving to Japan to open up the Far East for a British engineering firm.

 A novel entitled Bride to the Mountain (pub.
 Harrap 1940, reprinted C. Chivers Dec.
 1965, then again by Portway Reprints under ISBN 0-85594-175-8) was written shortly after the success of I Bought A Mountain and draws heavily on the same experiences.
 It also appears to be largely based on an actual 1927 case when a strong but insane climber called Giveen caused the deaths of two others.

+In 1954 he inherited his aunt Heather Firbank's huge collection of clothes, which were then donated to the Victoria and Albert Museum.